 A class-action lawsuit filed by a Florida nurse registry claims that Transamerica Life Insurance Company’s (Transamerica) long-term care insurance policies improperly deny coverage by requiring a level of certification for home health aides that exceeds state requirements and that Florida law does not allow Transamerica to deny coverage meeting those state requirements.

 According to a complaint filed in the District Court for the Southern District of Florida on January 21, 2011, American Nursing Resources Inc. (American Nursing) arranges home health care services for clients, regularly receives insurance-benefit assignments from its clients, and bills insurance companies directly for its services.

-This situation just occurred with a State Farm Long Term Care Insurance Policy a client has.
-I am helping them to work through the Insuror’s confusion and hopefully State Farm will do the right thing.
-This is the information I shared with State Farm that was referenced in the article.
+The situation described in the article above has occurred with a State Farm Long Term Care Insurance Policy a client of Abby Services has.
+As long-term care insurance experts, we are helping them to work through the insurer’s confusion and hopefully, State Farm will do the right thing.

-The article references Florida Statute 627.94071 which covers insurance contracts and rates:
+Florida Statute 627.94071 which covers life insurance for seniors contracts and rates:

 627.94071 Minimum standards for home health care benefits.—A long-term care insurance policy, certificate, or rider that contains a home health care benefit must meet or exceed the minimum standards specified in this section.
 The policy, certificate, or rider may not exclude benefits by any of the following means: